jrmoulton/jrmoulton-web/content/starting_open_source.md

     12/04/2022
 ```

 This first/second article is the one that made me want to actually put in the effort to create this blog.
-I recently decided to get contribute to some open source projects.
-I took the advice I had been given on youtube for getting started with open source and I made a contribution to the documentation.
+I recently decided to contribute to some open source projects and I took the advice I had been given on youtube for getting started with open source and I made a contribution to...
+Yep! the documentation.

+Kind of underwhelming, I know, but it was defnitely a good way to start because it didn't cause me stress worrying if it was high enough quality or not and I leared how to actually open and work a pull request.
+And in general any new project that I contribute to I will probably first contribute to the documentation first.

+For me this has multiple benefits.
+One is that I can get a feel for how that particular project is done.
+Maybe they have a particular merge strategy and they would prefer if all of the commits are squashed.
+This is a nice thing to just get out of the way.

+But the other reason is probably the bigger reason.
+I don't want to spend a chunk of my time working on a project when the maintainers are hostile.
+Luckily this has never happened to me and it doesn't seem common.
+But even still I don't want to have to deal with that.

 ## Motivation - why did I want to